 Latent Print Development

+Items of evidence submitted to the laboratory may be examined in order to recover latent prints.
 The chemical components of latent print residue allow an analyst to visually enhance latent print detail using chemical or physical processing.
 There are many techniques available for latent print development.
 These techniques depend on the nature of item, the condition of the item, the component of the latent print residue targeted, and the potential for sequential processing techniques.
 Method selection is determined by the analyst once the evidence is received and evaluated.

 Automated Fingerprint Identification System (AFIS)

 The Forensic Laboratory receives all latent print packets arriving from the field.
 The latent prints are automatically screened for AFIS eligible prints for the following crime types if there are no arrests in the case: assault and battery, robbery, burglaries, sexual assault, and kidnapping.

 Latent prints recovered from homicides, Officer Involved Shootings, attempt homicides, and dead bodies are not automatically screened.
 For these cases, the primary assigned officer is contacted by the laboratory to determine if AFIS screening is needed.